fleschutz/PowerShell/Docs/list-earthquakes.md

 ## list-earthquakes.ps1 - Lists major earthquakes since 30 days

-This script lists earthquakes with magnitude >= 6.0 for the last 30 days.
+This PowerShell script lists earthquakes with magnitude >= 6.0 for the last 30 days.

 ## Parameters
 ```powershell